Frequently Asked Questions

 You can fill out the contact form or call us at (512) 258-9785, Monday-Friday from 2PM-8PM.

-What are the teacher qualifications?
+What are the qualifications of your teachers?

 Each of the teachers that work at the Northwest School of Music was selected based on education, performance credentials and teaching experience.
 Our teachers come from diverse musical backgrounds.
 Whenever possible, we try to match new students to the teacher who will be most appropriate for their needs.
-Check the Teachers page for individual teacher bio’s.
+Check the Teachers page for individual teacher bios.

 What is a certified teacher and are your teachers certified?